ghc/ghc/docs/users_guide/using.rst

     start at zero.
 This choice was made to follow existing convention (i.e. this is how Emacs does it).

+.. ghc-flag:: -freverse-errors
+    :shortdesc: Output errors in reverse order
+    :type: dynamic
+    :reverse: -fno-reverse-errors
+    :category: verbosity

+    Causes GHC to output errors in reverse line-number order, so that the errors and warnings that originate later in the file are displayed first.

 .. ghc-flag:: -H ⟨size⟩
     :shortdesc: Set the minimum size of the heap to ⟨size⟩
     :type: dynamic